How to know your Zoellas from your PewDiePies in the world of vlogging. By Parent Zone

 There are hundreds of ‘vloggers’ on YouTube, who cover an enormous range of topics.
 But here are some of the most popular types of video content:

-- Fashion, beauty and shopping.
+- Fashion, beauty and shopping, including how-to make-up videos.

 - Lifestyle and food.
 Baking is a popular YouTube topic!